18 Things That Will Happen Once Queen Elizabeth II Dies

 There will be an outpouring of grief

 It’s possible we could see a huge display of grief from the normally stiff-upper-lipped British people to rival even the emotion after Princess Diana’s death in 1997.
-After all, most people never knew a time when the queen wasn’t queen, and can’t even fathom what happens when the queen dies.
+After all, most people never knew a time when Queen Elizabeth wasn’t queen, and can’t even fathom what happens when the queen dies.
 “The death of the monarch who has reigned for the entirety of most Britons’ lives, and for as long as nearly everyone can remember, will be a moment of tremendous grief, unmooring people from Britain’s past and from all they have ever known,” Gullace says.
 “We must expect it to be overwhelming, and I think we are likely to see a tremendous emotional outpouring from a traditionally stoic people.”

 Peter Macdiarmid/Getty Images